silas-stuart/alx-system_engineering-devops/0x00-shell_basics/README.md

 delete a directory inside a directory navigate to the previous directory
-Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) /boot
+Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) /boot Write a script that prints the type of the file named